+Do you know the local specialties of Nagoya?
 If not, you’re not alone!
-Japan’s fourth largest city often falls far behind Tokyo, Kyoto, and Osaka in the imagination of tourists and locals alike.
-Even long-time Nagoya residents claim that their city has nothing to offer compared to more well-known tourist hubs, this industrial metropolis has a booming food culture filled with dishes and customs unique to the region.
+Japan’s fourth-largest city often falls far behind Tokyo, Kyoto, and Osaka in the imagination of tourists and locals alike.
+Even long-time residents claim that Nagoya food isn’t much compared to well-known tourist hubs.
+But really this industrial metropolis has a booming food culture filled with dishes and customs unique to the region.

 Ogura Toast and Morning Service

-A review of Nagoya’s local specialities wouldn’t be complete without Morning Service, and the Ogura Toast that traditionally accompanies it.
+A review of Nagoya’s local specialties wouldn’t be complete without Morning Service, and the Ogura Toast that traditionally accompanies it.

 What is Ogura?